FiveElementsLabs/tide-core-v1/README.md

 # Tide Protocol Smart Contracts

 This repository contains the smart contracts for Tide Protocol.
+We used Hardhat as a development environment to compile, test, deploy and verify our contracts.

 Tide is the web3 marketing application for projects, brands, and businesses to effectively acquire, engage and retain users.
 We are building the most innovative acquisition and retention mechanisms to change the relationship between users and projects in web3 and beyond.
 With Tide, projects can incentivize users to take action in their apps or in social media with NFTs.